Kristina01111000/Drws_site/README.md

 	- got api certificates from him
 	- set it up
 	- ?make different url for patients group?
--  make sure everything automatically updates
-	- so far only peepso is not updating automatically
-	- can't get the main peepso to auto update, everything else won't update if it doesn't
 - add cost into to course section
 - add links to the other monthly topics course pages
 - fix the login button/ menu  spacing